-FATF issued another document titled Jurisdictions under Increased
+FATF issued another document titled Jurisdictions under Increased Monitoring.

-Monitoring.
 Since the start of the COVID-19 pandemic, the FATF has provided some flexibility to jurisdictions not facing immediate deadlines to report progress on a voluntary basis.
-The following countries had their progress reviewed by the FATF since June 2021: Albania, Barbados, Botswana, Cambodia, Cayman Islands, Jamaica, Malta, Mauritius, Morocco, Myanmar, Nicaragua, Pakistan, Panama, Philippines, Senegal, Uganda, and Zimbabwe.
+The following countries had their progress reviewed by the FATF since March 2022: Albania, Barbados, Burkina Faso, Cambodia, Cayman Islands, Halti, Jamaica, Jordon, Mali, Malta, Morocco, Myanmar, Nicaragua, Pakistan, Panama, Philippines, Senegal, South Sudan, Türkiye, and Uganda.
 For these countries, updated statements are provided.
-Burkina Faso, Haiti, and South Sudan were given the opportunity and chose to defer reporting; thus, the statements issued in February and June 2021 for these jurisdictions are included, but they may not necessarily reflect the most recent status of the jurisdiction's AML/CFT regime.
-Following review, the FATF now also identifies Jordan, Mali, and Turkey.
+The United Arab Emirates chose to defer reporting to focus on its efforts; thus, the statement issued in March 2022 for that jurisdiction is included, but it may not necessarily reflect the most recent status of the jurisdiction's AML/CFT regime.
+Following review, the FATF now also identifies Gibraltar.